CloudLabsAI-Azure/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

    ![](images/synapse16.png)

-1. Enable the toggle **data flow debug** session located at the top menu bar adjacent to the validate button, and click on **OK** on the *Turn on data flow debug* pop-up window.
+1. Enable the toggle **data flow debug** session located at the top menu bar adjacent to the validate button leave the settings default, and click on **OK** on the *Turn on data flow debug* pop-up window.

     >**Note:** It will take a minute or two for the **data flow debug** session to get enabled.